allegro/blog/_posts/2021-07-23-become-a-senior.md

 ---
+layout: post
-layout: post title: How to choose skills in order to become a senior author: [piotr.prusinski]
+title: "How to choose skills in order to become a senior"
+author: [piotr.prusinski]
 tags: [education, skills, startup, mvp]
 ---

-If you are a junior or mid-level engineer, You are probably thinking about the question "How to become a senior?"
+If you are a junior or mid-level engineer, You are probably thinking about the question “How to become a senior?”
 How much knowledge you have to gain or what has to be done to become one.
 Below you can read my insight about it.
 We will discuss what skills you could develop in order to make more impact on an imaginary new project.
 [Lean startup](https://en.wikipedia.org/wiki/The_Lean_Startup) There is also a second aspect.
-Maybe you know people with a "senior" job title, that have much less experience and knowledge than you?
+Maybe you know people with a “senior” job title, that have much less experience and knowledge than you?
 You are asking yourself what the hell is wrong with me?
 Why am I not a senior?
 I also asked myself these questions.
 Everything is fine with you and I will explain it further.
 It is not an article about how I became a senior because it is still ahead of me.
 I will offer some insights about finding your strengths and which development strategy to choose that helps you be closer to the senior level.
 There is also one mysterious aspect - which strengths will be valuable for your leader, team, and